Sogolumbo/Music-Book-Index-Search/README.md

 5. Open Music-Book-Index-Search and go to Options.
 6. Select your music book pdf file and the corresponding index csv file and add them.

-Finished - you can now search your music sheet library.
+That's it - you can now search your music sheet library.

 ## Screenshots